Documents to download

-This led to section 34 of the Children and Social Work Act 2017, which requires regulations to be made for relationships and sex education to be taught in all schools in England.
+Section 34 of the Children and Social Work Act 2017 requires regulations to be made for relationships and sex education to be taught in all schools in England.
+The legal requirement came into force on 1 September 2020.

-• All primary schools in England teach relationships education.
+- All primary schools in England teach relationships education

-• All secondary schools teach relationships and sex education.
+- All secondary schools teach relationships and sex education

-New regulations and guidance on relationships and sex education
+Regulations and guidance on relationships and sex education

 The Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019 confirmed the legal changes.
 Statutory health education in schools was also introduced as part of the reforms.